veezbo/veezbo/README.md

 Live Demo:  https://poe.com/AkkadianOracle
 > A chatbot built using the Poe platform on top of ChatGPT and GPT-4 with Retrieval-Augmented Generation (RAG) with my released [Akkadian English corpus](https://github.com/veezbo/akkadian_english_corpus/)

-> Additional experiments involve all-parameter fine-tuning as well as PEFT, notebooks included in that library
+> Additional experiments involve pre-trained LLM fine-tuning as well as PEFT (with QLoRA).
+Notebooks included in the repo.

 > Research paper to be posted soon